KQM-git/TCL/docs/evidence/equipment/weapons.md

 Crescent Pike Procs benefit from all relevant damage bonuses

 **Evidence:**
-Pike Procs without geo resonance does 66 damage per proc: [Imgur](https://imgur.com/FSn7VI8)
+Pike Procs without Geo resonance does 66 damage per proc: [Imgur](https://imgur.com/FSn7VI8)
-Pike Procs with geo resonance does 73 damage per proc: [Imgur](https://imgur.com/1EX5Oom)
+Pike Procs with Geo resonance does 73 damage per proc: [Imgur](https://imgur.com/1EX5Oom)

 Pike Procs with 4LW and 4TS:
 Thanks to EatYourVeggies#7493 for providing the clips for 4LW and 4TS